10 Internships in Los Angeles for High School Students

 Cost: Unpaid

-Program dates: Dates are TBD and to be agreed upon with the supervisors at BrainSPORT, but interns should expect to be available from early-June to late-August.
-Work will likely be three to four half-days per week, for approximately 16 hours per week.
+Program dates: Dates are TBD and to be agreed upon with the supervisors at BrainSPORT, but typically early June to late August.

 Application Deadline: April

-Eligibility: Rising juniors, with the intent that one may be a mentor for a rising junior next year – please apply especially if you are interested in extending internship into the academic year
+Eligibility: Rising juniors, with the intent to be a mentor for a rising junior next year

 Location: Museum of Contemporary Art, LA